 1) I love to point out everything negative I can about a product as well as the positives, and that is one of the reasons my reviews are so popular.
 If you can’t handle that and having your product rightfully called out when something is wrong with it (or can’t handle strong opinions), then send it to one of the established magazine sites and they’ll bend over backward to simply regurgitate your marketing copy to a dwindling audience.

 2) If your product fails in some way, it will make it onto the video for all the world to see, I won’t hide it and let you secretly fix it as if nothing happened.
 That has happened to many of the major manufacturers who have sent equipment in for review.
 But what most marketing people would consider a public relations nightmare has in fact turned into a massive positive result for the company when customers see the company pro-actively responding to any issues.
 Things fail, and mistakes happen, engineers understand that.
 If you want exposure on the biggest electronics blog on the internet, you have to take a risk and believe in your product and your customer service to fix any issues.

 3) I do not allow suppliers or manufacturers to see the review before it goes live, that is the rule, no exceptions.
 You send your gear, and you take’s your chances.
 I don’t care if you “just want to make sure I have the facts right”, I ain’t falling for it.

-4) It is quite likely that your bit of gear will be compared with and tested against your competitors, or a competitor is mentioned.
+4) It is quite likely that your bit of gear will be compared with and tested against your competitors, or a competitor is mentioned and shown.
 If you don’t like that, don’t send in your gear for review.